Quitting smoking: 10 ways to resist tobacco cravings

 - Prescription nicotine in a nasal spray or inhaler

-- Over-the-counter nicotine patches, gum and lozenges
+- Nicotine patches, gum and lozenges you can buy without a prescription

 2. Avoid triggers